wvlet/airframe/airframe/README.md

 ### Constructor Injection

 Constructor injection is the most natural form of injection.
-When `design.build[A]` is called, Airframe will find the primary constructor of `A` and its arguments, then creates a new instance of `A` by finding these dependencies from a _Design_.
+When `design.build[A]` is called, Airframe will find the primary constructor of `A` and its arguments, then creates a new instance of `A` by looking up instances for these constructor arguments defined in the _Design_.

 ```scala
 import wvlet.airframe._